msrxse/martian-robots/README.md

 [pnpm, npm or yarn] run test
 ```

+## Approach

+- I am using a bottom-up functional approach.
+In typescript I prefer to write functional code rather than procedural or object-oriented code and one of the techniques I find very useful when I'm writing functional code is bottom-up design.
+I start off by writing the simplest units of software and then slowly compose those to build a more complex system.

+1. The smallest pieces of software are the behaviors of the rovers.
+A rover can turn left, turn right or it can move forward.
+I usually start off with the tests for each rover action, and as I move on I ensure these don't break.
+2. I then usually enter into refactoring mode where I want to turn my attention to the design of the code, combining tests into 1 with test.each templates, or merging similar functions into one, and ensuring functions follow the single responsibility principle, and imnmutability.
+3. Next I change the way tests work so that instead of working against those low level functions I take one step up the abstraction.
+So in this bottom-up approach the challenge is that the tests now are written against these small functions and that can make it harder to refactor in the future.
+In the process is OK to discard old tests as the new tests will still have 100% coverage.
+4. Moving on the code will move from, executing a full single instruction, then to execute a list of instructions (different rovers).
+Next, I introduce a Success/Failure result - that allows us to slow the instructions if the rover leaves the grid.
+And finally, another flag to only mark the first rover as LOST, while successive rovers exiting through same cell will be ignored.

+- The approach I have taken is that I have tested very small pieces that are very safe and easy to work with and slowly refactored those out so that I don't have any coupling to any of the implementation detail, if I decide to refactor code, the tests will not fail at this point.

+- I use TDD and here I do this red green refactor cycle where the red phase is when I want to write a test and I want to see that test fail for some kind of semantically valid reason, a test that would work if our behavior existed.
+- Then I write tests I want to keep them clean I want to keep them easy to read i think that introducing helper functions can really help to keep our code close and easy to understand.

 ## The Problem

 The surface of Mars can be modelled by a rectangular grid around which robots are able to move according to instructions provided from Earth.
 You are to write a program that determines each sequence of robot positions and reports the final position of the robot.